Talk about one of the most-ordered zi char dish, and it would probably be Prawn Paste Chicken 虾酱鸡 aka Har Cheong Gai.

 The popular Har Cheong Gai had a decent portion size and a very strong fragrance.

-Some people may be skeptical due to the paler batter colour compared to the average.
+Some people may be sceptical due to the paler batter colour compared to the average.
 I would say that while the outer layer was quite crisp, I wished there was a stronger prawn paste fragrance and succulence within.

 A not-bad version, though not mind-blowing.